 In most of the cases, hiring a professional to test the air quality in your home is the best-case scenario.
 Wondering why?

 First of all, a professional can approach your indoor air quality from many angles.
-From radon to mould, dust and allergens, they can see every potential issue and test for degraded air.
+From radon to mould, dust and allergens, they can see every potential issue while inspecting the indoor environment.
 Also, getting an official test result is best done by a professional.
-This way, you can double check that your indoor air quality is at the right levels and prevent potential contamination, spread of allergies and other health disorders.
+This way, you can double check that your indoor air quality is at the right levels and prevent potential contamination, trirggering of allergies, and other health issues.

 Pollution Happens Both Outside And Inside Your Home